Lincoln College, Lincolnshire: History

 The college was earlier known as Lincoln Technical College and built on Cathedral Street in 1932.

 It became Lincoln College of Technology in the early 1970s, then administered by the City of Lincoln Education Committee.
 In the mid-1980s the college piloted the Technician Engineering Scholarship Scheme (TESS), funded by the Engineering Industry Training Board, a scheme for women.

+Two new blocks were added between 1976 and 1978, for business and management studies.

 North Lincolnshire College (known as NLC from 1989) was created on 1 September 1987 by Lincolnshire County Council from combining the Lincoln site with Gainsborough College of Further Education and part of the Louth Further Education Centre.

 It previously had its headquarters on Cathedral Street until 1993.
 In the early 1990s it offered degrees and HNDs in Business Studies, Electronics, and Computer Studies in conjunction with Nottingham Trent University, becoming an associate college in 1994.
 In 1997 the Principal, Allan Crease, in a speech to the Association of Colleges criticised the means of funding from the Further Education Funding Council for England (FEFC), where money was allocated by numbers at the college, and staff received less pay than those at school.

 In the late 1990s the University of Lincoln was being developed, subsuming Lincoln College of Art, and offered similar courses to the college, but the university was not fully built until the mid-2000s.
 In the late 1990s the college had a student population of around 15,000 and over 20,000 by 2001.

 It soon after changed its name to Lincoln College, not least because North Lincolnshire was an area not covered by the college.
 From 2010 it was funded by the East Midlands LSC, based in Leicester, although the local LSC office was based nearby on Kingsley Road in North Hykeham.

-In 2006 Lincoln College acquired the site of a former Tradex cash and carry store.
-The college plans to make this into a multi purpose drama and music facility.
-The new building will be state of the art and include a theatre, recording studios and rehearsal spaces.
-The project is being prepared and will be finished by the start of the 2007–2008 academic year.